 with Marlene Bagnull, Conference Director

 More than a contest, this is an opportunity to prayerfully consider our conference theme, "Write His Answer."
-In 500-800 words or a 12-30 line poem share how God is speaking to you.
+In 500-800 words or a 12-30 line poem, share how God is speaking to you.
 Poetry and prose by published and not-yet-published writers will be judged separately.
 Only registered conferees may enter.
 The $10 entry fee (for each submission) may be sent when you register or with your entry.

 In submitting your entry you are offering the conference one-time rights to publish your entry in a future devotional book (no date yet determined).
 Contributors will receive one free copy of the book when it is published and a discount on purchasing additional copies.
 Profits will go to the scholarship fund.
-You may submit your manuscript elsewhere (before or after the conference) as long as you do not sell first or all rights.
+You may submit your manuscript elsewhere (before or after the conference) as long as you do not sell all rights.

 Yes!
 A 20% consignment fee will be charged on books sold.
 The price must be clearly marked on each book and the consignment form completed.
 To save time when you arrive, you can download the consignment form now and bring it with you.